 Palm Sunday Egg Hunt

 Everyone in the neighborhood knows about St. Gabriel’s Palm Sunday Community Egg Hunt!
-It takes place at 3:00 pm on the Sunday before Easter and is held outside in the field below St. Gabriel.
-All kids are welcome to the free event that culminates with a Holy Week story and special prizes awarded.
-Although cancelled due to the pandemic, we hope to be able to offer it again in 2022 if conditions allow us to do so safely.
+It takes place at 3:00 pm sharp on the Sunday before Easter and is held outside in the field below St. Gabriel.
+All children up through 5th grade are welcome to hunt.
+After looking for eggs in our lower field (we will move inside if weather is too wet) we will come inside to hear a Holy Week story and award special prizes for each child.
+Although our egg hunt was cancelled in 2020 and 2021 due to the pandemic, we hope to be able to offer it again on Palm Sunday April 10, 2022 at 3:00 pm if conditions allow us to do so safely.

 Wonder Wednesday Storytime & Art Project

 St. Gabriel hosts a fun and free weekly summer literacy event called “Wonder Wednesday Storytime and Art Project”.
 It is for young children, their parents, and caregivers.
-Cancelled due to the pandemic for summer 2021, we hope to be able to offer it again in summer 2022, if conditions allow us to do so safely.
+Cancelled due to the pandemic for the summers of 2020 and 2021, we hope to be able to offer it again in summer 2022, if conditions allow us to do so safely.

 Recitals, Concerts, & Building Rental